Takayuki Morimoto: Catania

 Morimoto made his Serie A debut on 28 January 2007 during an away game against Atalanta.
-He entered the game at the 83rd minute and scored the equalising goal, his first, just five minutes later.
+He entered the game in the 83rd minute and scored the equalizing goal, his first, just five minutes later.
 On 13 March 2007, it was confirmed by Catania that Morimoto had ruptured the anterior cruciate ligament (ACL) in his left knee and would be out for at least six months, ruling him out for the remainder of the 2006–07 season.
-Despite the serious injury, Catania recognised his true potential and he completed a permanent transfer deal with Catania in June 2007.
+Despite the serious injury, Catania recognized his potential and completed a permanent transfer deal in June 2007.

-On 14 December 2008, Morimoto signed a three-year contract extension with Catania lasting to 2011.
+On 14 December 2008, Morimoto signed a three-year contract extension with Catania until 30 June 2011.

-Morimoto had a breakthrough season for Catania during the 2008–09 season, as he scored 10 goals in 25 league and Coppa Italia games, while also being credited with several assists.
+Morimoto had a breakthrough season for Catania during the 2008–09 season, as he scored ten goals in 25 league and Coppa Italia games while also being credited with several assists.
 Brazilian and Milan star Alexandre Pato told Italian sports daily Corriere dello Sport that he believed Morimoto was the best young player in Serie A and compared him to Ronaldo.

 Despite all the talent and all the potential, the striker has never really lived up to all the expectations following an improvement in each of his first three seasons in Sicily.
 During the 2009–10 season, Morimoto scored an additional five goals, adding a further two during the 2010–11 league campaign.
 His performances have often been over-shadowed by the likes of Giuseppe Mascara, Maxi López, Jorge Martínez and Gionatha Spinesi, while the signing of Argentine international Gonzalo Bergessio also limited his chances to feature.

 On 11 July 2011, Catania confirmed to have sold Morimoto to newly promoted Serie A club Novara in a co-ownership bid.
 Morimoto's season was hampered by injuries which limited the Japanese international to just 18 league appearances, producing four goals.
 At the end of the season, Novara was relegated to Serie B after placing 19th, and Morimoto officially returned to Catania on 21 June 2012.

 On 7 January 2013, Morimoto was loaned to Al-Nasr Dubai, coached by former Catania manager Walter Zenga.
-The loan deal expired on 30 June 2013 and the player returned to Sicily.
+The loan deal expired on 30 June 2013, and the player returned to Sicily.

-JEF United Chiba
+Later years

-Morimoto signed for J2 League club JEF United Chiba on 14 August 2013, for an undisclosed fee.
+On 14 August 2013, Morimoto signed for J2 League club JEF United Chiba for an undisclosed fee.

-Kawasaki Frontale

-On 24 December 2015, Morimoto signed for Kawasaki Frontale on a two-year deal, with the contract starting 1 February 2016.
+On 24 December 2015, Morimoto signed for Kawasaki Frontale on a two-year deal, with the contract starting on 1 February 2016.

-AEP Kozani

-In October 2020, Morimoto signed for Greek Football League club AEP Kozani, for an undisclosed fee.
-Having not being able to play because of the league being indefinitely suspended because of the COVID-19 pandemic he asked for his release, making him a free agent.
+In October 2020, Morimoto signed for the Greek Football League club AEP Kozani for an undisclosed fee.
+Having not been able to play because of the league being indefinitely suspended because of the COVID-19 pandemic he asked for his release, making him a free agent.